Last Updated on December 8, 2022 by Lori Geurin

 My Journey From Health To Chronic Illness

-Before the illness I was healthy and active, a wife to my wonderful husband, mom to four amazing kids, teaching Special Education full-time at a local public school.
+Before the illness, I was strong, healthy, and active.
+I was a wife to my wonderful husband, mom to four amazing kids, teaching Special Education full-time at a local public school.

-But, then I was bit by 2 tiny ticks and everything changed.
+But, then I was bitten by 2 tiny ticks and everything changed.

-I initially became so sick with a mind-numbing headache and crippling nausea that I was in bed several days trying to recover.
+I initially became so sick with a mind-numbing headache, dizziness, crippling nausea, and vomiting that I was in bed for several days trying to recover.
 I was so weak I could barely walk.
 My coloring was pale and ashen.
 It felt like the worst case of the flu I’d ever experienced.
 I was so out of it that I don’t remember much from those few days.

 When I had recovered enough to go to the doctor I asked him about Lyme disease.
-At this time I didn’t know much about it, other than it was a tick-borne illness.
+At that time I didn’t know much about it, other than it was a tick-borne disease.

 Tests were not ordered.
 Prescriptions were not written.

-The doctor told me it would take time, but I would feel better eventually.
+The doctor told me it would take time, that I would feel better eventually.
+Unfortunately, this never happened.

-But in the months between the tick bites and my eventual Lyme disease diagnosis I felt like I had the flu nearly every day.
+But in the months between the tick bites and my eventual Lyme disease diagnosis (18 months later), I felt like I had the flu nearly every day.

 Lethargy and extreme weakness became the norm.